Part 1 – Model Construction

 Some final points to note:

-- Church may have to survive a generation or more as a vilified minority in a hostile society.
-This has been the case in the past, and is currently the case in many places in the world.
+- The church may have to survive a generation or more as a vilified minority in a hostile society.
+This has been the case in the past and is currently the case in many places in the world.
 Periods like this often display Christianity at its best.

 - Church will get much smaller, and many denominations will go under, before growth returns.

 - Any Christian influence in the public space in the future may look very different to that of the past, which was connected with European empires and national religions.
-Church is trying to bring Christ to people, not reconstruct the countries we had in the past.
+The church is trying to bring Christ to people, not reconstruct the countries we had in the past.

 References and Notes